pfheatwole/thesis/source/flight_simulation.rst

 ========================

 [[Should these go in "case study"?
-Each scenario needs a wing, so I'd either have to move `case_study` before this chapter or else forward reference it here.
-I'm leaning towards making `case_study` an end-to-end demonstration from technical specs to geometry to aerodynamics to flight scenarios.]]
+Each scenario needs a wing, so I'd either have to move `demonstration` before this chapter or else forward reference it here.
+I'm leaning towards making `demonstration` an end-to-end demonstration from technical specs to geometry to aerodynamics to flight scenarios.]]

 MISC